 Chart of the Day: Outbound belongings investment from Singapore hit $nine.6b in H1

 Office homes accounted for the best funding income volume at $6.4b.
-This chart from Knight Frank suggests that outbound assets funding from Singapore amounted to $9.6b (US$7.1b), in comparison to the United States’ $13.5b in H2 2018.
-Office houses accounted for the best funding sales quantity amongst different asset lessons at $6.4b (US$four.7b).
+This chart from Knight Frank suggests that outbound assets funding from Singapore amounted to $9.6b (US$7.1b), compared to the United States’ $13.5b in H2 2018.
+Office houses accounted for the best funding sales quantity amongst different asset lessons at $6.4b (US$ 4.
+7b).
 This is accompanied by using $2.3b (US$1.7b) worth of business homes transacted in H1.

-About US$four.5b of outbound investments have been to China, at the same time as acquisitions of United Kingdom belongings made by way of Singapore-primarily based investors amounted to $1.3b (US$962m) in the same length.
+About US$ 4 billion of outbound investments have been to China; simultaneously, acquisitions of United Kingdom belongings made by Singapore-primarily based investors amounted to $1.3b (US$962m) in the same length.

 Some first-rate outbound investments offer to encompass ARA Asset Management’s buy of the Seoul Square building for about $1.2b (US$874.8m).
 Keppel Land and Alpha Investment Partners’ acquisition of Shanghai Yi Fang Tower for around $933.2m (US$687.6m)Before purchasing a new investment property, you should always consider the differences between residential and commercial real estate investments.
 Depending on your financial means.